-We will charge an Overdraft Fee (may also be referred to as Insufficient Funds Fee) during nightly processing for any paid transaction posted on a business day when your account is overdrawn.
+We will charge an Overdraft Fee during nightly processing for any paid transaction posted on a business day when your account is overdrawn.
 If we return a transaction, we will not charge a fee.
 We will charge an Overdraft Fee for a transaction that may have been previously returned unpaid if it is later paid against an overdrawn balance.
 Special rules for everyday debit card transactions are described in the Electronic Funds Transfer Service Terms.